Fun Spots to Stand Up Paddle Board in Idaho

 At the bottom of the canyon there is a place to eddy out, climb the walls and go for a swim.
 There is basically a public access road designated as Take Out 1 and a second take out a mile further downstream designated as Private Take Out.

 You could literally spend a month in Idaho and not hit all of the amazing spots to SUP.
-These are just a few of many to wet your board in.
+These are just a few of many to wet your stand up paddle board in.
+Whether you are into inflatable paddle boards or hard boards, make sure that you and your fellow paddle board enthusiasts have the skill levels to handle these waterways and always make sure the you have the proper safety equipment with you.